 Option #3.
 Sell Fast For Cash

 One little-known option that owners of inherited properties might enjoy is the ability to sell the house fast for cash.
-Instead of selling through an agent (and hoping they can find a buyer, which can take months), you can work with a house-buying company (like what we do here at Narrow Path Investments, LLC) and they’ll often buy your house as-is for cash, usually in as little as a few days.
+Instead of selling through an agent (and hoping they can find a buyer, which can take months), you can work with a house-buying company (like what we do here at Narrow Path House Buyers) and they’ll often buy your house as-is for cash, usually in as little as a few days.
 It’s fast, simple, and doesn’t require any work.

 There you have it!
 3 financial options you can pursue when selling an inherited property in Greenville!